Ironhead Sportster Maintenance

 Article by Mark Trotta

 Repairs and maintenance are part of motorcycle ownership.
-I've owned and worked on many Ironheads, and although they do require more attention than other makes and models, the worst part is always fixing something previously done incorrectly.
+I've owned and worked on many Ironheads, and although I'll admit they require more attention than other makes and models, the worst part is always fixing something previously done incorrectly.

 Change Engine Oil